LogoLogo

 In this tutorial, we will show how to create and launch a pipeline using the Nextflow language in ICA.

-This tutorial references the Basic pipeline example in the Nextflow documentation.
+This tutorial references the example in the Nextflow documentation.

 Create the pipeline

 After creating the project, select the project from the Projects view to enter the project.
 Within the project, navigate to the Flow > Pipelines view in the left navigation pane.
-From the Pipelines view, click +Create Pipeline and then Nextflow to start creating the Nextflow pipeline.
+From the Pipelines view, click +Create Pipeline > Nextflow > XML based to start creating the Nextflow pipeline.

 In the Nextflow pipeline creation view, the Information tab is used to add information about the pipeline.
 Add values for the required Code (unique pipeline name) and Description fields.